 The Library of Congress has created specific “subject headings” that can help you efficiently locate materials on particular topics.
 This includes headings related to climate change.

-Here are some suggested subject searches on Pegasus.
-Copy and paste the suggested subject searches into the search bar on Pegasus to see results that have been assigned that subject heading.
+Here are some suggested subject searches on CLIO.
 There is another useful way to use subject headings: once you’ve found a book on point, scroll through the record to find and click on its subject(s).
-This will lead you to other books in the law library collection with the same assigned subject.
-You can click "Options” at the top of the page and then “Sort by: Year" to sort by date of publication, seeing the newest books first.
+This will lead you to other books with the same assigned subject.
+You can use the Sort By--> Published Latest filter at the top of the page to see the newest titles first.

 Suggested subject searches on CLIO: